-(c) Debt Compliance
+(b) Debt Compliance

 While the Agency has currently been able to pay its operating costs and debt service payments, actual revenues continue to run below projected revenues.
-Since 2000, the Agency has taken numerous measures to help bridge the gap between actual and projected revenue, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the Orange County bankruptcy, and reducing operational costs by competitively bidding the major operations related contracts.
+Since 2000, the Agency has taken numerous measures to help bridge the gap between actual and projected revenues, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the settlement of the Orange County bankruptcy, and reducing operational costs by competitively bidding the major operations related contracts.
 The Agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion it was anticipated that compliance would not be maintained as early as fiscal year 2007.

-On November 10, 2005, the Agency's board of directors, with the board of directors of FETCA, entered into a Mitigation Payment and Loan Agreement (the Agreement).
-The terms of The Agreement call for FETCA to make payments to the Agency totaling \$120,000 over four years to mitigate for the anticipated loss of revenue due to the construction of Foothill-South.
-The first two payments of \$15,000 each were made by FETCA as scheduled in November 2005 and June 2006 and the third payment of \$30,000 was made on June 30, 2007.
-Remaining payments are due as follows:
+On November 10, 2005 the Agency's board of directors, with the board of directors of FETCA, entered into a Mitigation Payment and Loan Agreement (the Agreement).
+The terms of The Agreement call for FETCA to make payments to the Agency totaling \$120,000 over four years to mitigate for the anticipated loss of revenue due to the construction of the southern extension of State Route 241.
+The first four payments totaling \$90,000 were made by FETCA as scheduled in November 2005, June 2006, June 2007, and June 2008.
+The remaining payment of \$30,000 is due on the first anniversary of the date the construction bonds are issued to construct the southern extension of State Route 241 or June 30, 2009, whichever comes first.